popolo-project/popolo-spec/data.md

 <h2 id="restrictions">3.1 Restrictions</h1>

-This data standard imposes cardinality and range restrictions on some properties of other standards.
+The data standard imposes cardinality and range restrictions on some properties of other standards.

 In [vCard](http://tools.ietf.org/html/rfc6350), each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
 Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
 Some, like OpenSocial, do.
 This data standard requires that each component of a name can include one text value only.

-According to the [W3C organization ontology](http://www.w3.org/TR/vocab-org/), multiple people can hold a post, and either a person or an organization can hold a post.
-In Popolo, only a single *person* can hold a post.
-Similarly, in Popolo, an organization may have only one classification; implementations must therefore choose a unique classification scheme.
+According to the Organization ontology, multiple people can hold a post, and either a person or an organization can hold a post.
+In this data standard, only a single *person* can hold a post.
+Similarly, an organization may have only one classification; implementations must therefore choose a unique classification scheme.

+The data standard is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).

 **TODO: OWL file describing the restrictions**

-<h2 id="org-profile">3.2 Organization ontology profile</h1>

-This data standard is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).

-**TODO: Define the ORG profile**

 <h1 id="classes-and-properties">4.
 Classes and properties</h1>